Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 2. Random Seeds

 \subsection{Annotation Methodology}

 Two annotators were shown 1296 generations in 3x3 grids where the seeds were arranged randomly.
 We had the nine generations varied by seed for each combination of subject and style rated by two people.
 Annotators were again asked to note which images in the grid were significantly better generations and significantly worse generations from the rest of the group, if any.
-Annotators were paid \$20/hr for as long as they needed to finish the task.